32 Different Types of Moths in Minnesota

 29. Hibiscus Leaf Caterpillar Moth

 These caterpillar types of moths in Minnesota feed by skeletonizing the leaves of their host plant rather than consuming the entire leaf like some other types of caterpillars do.
-During feeding, they will form a noticeable web layer across the plant foliage which helps to protect them from predators and UV rays.
-After about two weeks of destruction as larvae, these moths will begin to pupate under white silky webs that are spun over small branches or twigs near the host plant.
+During feeding, they will form a noticeable web layer across the plant foliage, which helps protect them from predators and UV rays.
+After about two weeks of destruction as larvae, these moths will begin to pupate under white, silky webs spun over small branches or twigs near the host plant.
 The pupal stage will last around twenty days, and then fully grown adult moths emerge with black wings spotted with white dots and white puffs at their base.
 Adult males have an average wing span of one inch, while females can reach a slightly larger size at 1.3 inches!

 The appearance of hibiscus leaf caterpillars is often alarming for gardeners due to the amount of damage they can cause if left unchecked.
 Still, thankfully there are steps that you can take to eliminate them from your garden.